 Remember when Barbuto was supposed to close?
-That was about a year ago, and there are no signs of this place slowing down anytime soon.
+That’s definitely not a thing anymore.
 But we’re also not complaining, because Barbuto is one of the absolute best places in the city to eat a bowl of pasta and/or a roast chicken outside.

 Whether you’re really into mezcal, or you enjoy a nice margarita, or you just want to sip on some straight-up tequila, you and your date are sure to find something that appeals on Leyenda’s cocktail menu devoted entirely to Latin-inspired drinks.
 Get here on the early side to take advantage of the small but great back patio.

-The modern Vietnamese food is good, and the cocktails are tasty, but the real reason Bricolage gets a spot on our Summer Guide is the patio.
+The modern Vietnamese food is good, and the cocktails are tasty, but the real reason Bricolage gets a spot on this list is its patio.
 Just look at that thing.
 It’s just waiting for your third date.

 Need a classy outdoor date?
 Spend an hour at The Whitney, then eat at the connected (and fantastic) restaurant Untitled, and then take a stroll down The Highline.
 Top Notch Summer Date Night: Level Unlocked.

 Most Spanish restaurants in Chelsea: cramped, and filled with uncomfortable bar stools.
 Not the case at Salinas, which is quite large and has one of the best, most comfortable outdoor situations in the city: a dining room with a retractable roof.
 Plush couches and an all-around fun time.